web-sys1/NFSyndication/README.rst

 Installation
 ------------

-You can install package through the line command:
+You can install the package through the line command:

 .. code:: bash